Sony HDR AZ1VR 2015 Review by The Good Ride

-Just so you know this is not a super techy review but more for plug and play point and shoot snowboarders like myself.
+Just so you know this is not a super techy review but more for plug and play point and shoot snowboarders like me.
 I want good footage right out of the cam that requires little editing.

 The footage here is all filmed in MP4 PS mode which is 1080p 60fps at 25mbps.
 The video you see is pretty compressed and it’s much more clear on my PC.
-Both were edited with Corel Video Studio Pro 7u which converted the file from it’s original source.
+Both were edited with Corel Video Studio Pro 7u which converted the file from its original source.

 Here is more footage of the Mini Cam in 1080p 60fps 50mb XAVC S